Countingup/docker-openjdk/README.md

 ## Changelog

+ - 2022-02-09 -- Rebuild to update base image for security vulns
  - 2022-01-19 -- Rebuild to update base image for security vulns
  - 2021-11-06 -- Rebuild to update base image for security vulns